‘Bam’ Rodriguez vs Gonzalez Tonight: Fight Card, Start Time, Streaming & TV

 “[Matchroom Boxing promoter Eddie] Hearn hoped to match Rodriguez with [Juan Francisco] Estrada and perhaps [Roman] ‘Chocolatito’ [Gonzalez] in 2023, but those plans are on hold for now while he campaigns at 112 pounds.”

-- Jesse ‘Bam’ Rodriguez to face Cristian Gonzalez for vacant WBO 112-lb title
+- Jesse ‘Bam’ Rodriguez vs. Cristian Gonzalez; For the vacant WBO flyweight title